Getting liquored up outside of church

 What’s different, maybe, is unlike Champagne (the region) which is known for champagne (the booze), is that the idea behind Prunelle de Troyes is just to keep the gastronomy of the place alive, a way of sharing a bit of the past with the people who visit today.

-Then there are the BN biscuits, a popular enough cookie herein France that stands for Biscuiterie Nantaise (from Nantes, France, where they’re made, but for the French people I’ve asked, most didn’t know the connection).
-The name isn’t as prominent, but it’s still there, still reminding the people who know the connection of the city it comes from.
+Then there are the BN biscuits, a popular enough cookie that actually stands for Biscuiterie Nantaise (from Nantes, France, where they’re made, but for the French people I’ve asked, most didn’t know the connection).

 There’s nothing quite like the sense to trigger a memory.